 Application forms may be requested from the offices of the music schools, conservatoires and societies affiliated to the Union Grand-Duc Adolphe and from the UGDA Music School Office.

-The application form must include 3 copies of the free compositions (soloist part) selected by the contestant.
+The application form must include one copy of the free compositions (soloist part) selected by the contestant.

 The competition is open to young musicians up to 26 years of age who:

 Participants perform 1 set piece plus 1 or 2 pieces of their own choice (lasting 10 – 25 minutes depending on the level).
 The competition is divided into six different levels.
-The solo categories are open up to 26 years (singing up to 30 years) in the chamber music category the ensembles’ average age is up to 26 years.
+The solo categories are open up to 26 years in the chamber music category the average age of the group must be under 27 years on the 12/11/2023 and no member should be older than 30 years

 The jury will award following mentions: